microsoft/AzureStackHCI-Network-Switch-Validation/.github/ISSUE_TEMPLATE/tool-result-upload-🚀.md

 ---
 name: "Tool result upload \U0001F680"
 about: 'Upload your passing result documents '
-title: "[ORGANIZATION] - [MODEL] - Results"
+title: "[ORGANIZATION] - [SERIES] - Results"
 labels: ''
 assignees: SwitchValidationTeam

 ---

-Please fill in the following:
+## Please fill in the following:

-- Organization:
+- Organization (As you want it to appear on the website):

-- Device model:
+- Device series:

 - Speeds supported (GbE):

 - Minimum firmware version requirement:

+- Linke to device datasheet:

-After the tool execution successfully, there will be five files:
+## After the tool execution successfully, there will be five files:

 PDF File
 JSON File